QrystaL/CarmelNet/README.md

 To verify the webhook signatures and parse the response: CarmelWebhooks.parseWebhookResponse

+When processing a webhook, fetch the details via: CarmelPayment.fetchCreditTransfer

-See the unit-tests for examples.
+See the unit tests for examples.

 Nuget: https://www.nuget.org/packages/CarmelNet